 Cieslewicz has embraced the growing dynamism and diversity of Madison.
 He championed creation of a Department of Civil Rights to raise the profile of diversity issues in the community.
 In conjunction with members of the Commission on People with Disabilities, he pursued major initiatives such as the Summit on Accessible Housing.

 Before becoming Mayor, Cieslewicz was the co-founder and first executive director of 1000 Friends of Wisconsin, a non-profit research and advocacy organization focusing on land use and transportation.
 Before that he was Director of Government Relations for The Nature Conservancy, which followed his service as chief of staff in a state senate office and work for the Assembly Natural Resources Committee.

 Born in 1959 and raised in West Allis, Wisconsin, Cieslewicz is a graduate of the University of Wisconsin in Madison.
 About once a month you can find him playing Sheepshead with friends at the Memorial Union.
-He lives in the Regent Neighborhood on Madison's west side with his wife Dianne and their dog Calvin.
+He lives in the Regent Neighborhood on Madison's west side with his wife Dianne.